orbisgis/geoclimate/docs/chain_documentation/workflow/description.md

 According to these choices, the user will obtain resulting tables whose contents may vary.

-We present all these aspects below
+We present all these aspects below.